jdevfullstack-tutorials/display-resolution-review/README.md

 I don't experience much digital eye strain.

-And since they say, it's retina display the individual pixels are too much, you will not see any individual pixel, no matter how close you are.
+And since they say it's retina display the individual pixels are too much, you will not see any individual pixel, no matter how close you are.